-Yevgeniy Bolotnikov is an associate at Ancel Glink, P.C., in Chicago, and concentrates his practice in Freedom of Information Act and local government law.
-Mr. Bolotnikov received his B.A. summa cum laude from DePaul University and his J.D. from Chicago-Kent College of Law, earning a certificate in labor and employment law and the CALI Award of Excellence in International Law, Comparative Law and Low-Wage Workers Law.
+Yevgeniy Bolotnikov is an associate a Ancel Glink, P.C., in Vernon Hills, where he concentrates his practice on sunshine laws.
+Mr. Bolotnikov received his B.A. summa cum laude from DePaul University and his J.D. from Chicago-Kent College of Law, where he completed the Labor & Employment Certificate Program.
+In law school, Mr. Bolotnikov received the CALI Award of Excellence in International Law, Comparative Law, and Low-Wage Workers Law.

 Robert E. Browne, Jr. is a Partner at Troutman Sanders, in Chicago, and focuses his practice on intellectual property law and business litigation.
 Prior to private practice, he served as an Assistant Cook County State’s Attorney as well as a federal judicial clerk.
 Mr. Browne received his B.A. from the University of Notre Dame and his J.D. from Marquette University Law School, where he was a Founding Member of the Marquette Intellectual Property Law Review Note and Comment Editor of the initial publication of the Marquette Intellectual Property Law Review.